yclas/documentation/digital-ocean-vultr-linode.md

 The system will prompt you for a password.
 Use your MySQL root password.

-Now, create a database to use for Open Classifieds.
+Now, create a database to use for Yclas.
 We will call it _openclassifieds_ in this example.

     CREATE DATABASE openclassifieds;